ammar/regexp_parser/README.md

 runs all the tests.
 This task requires ragel to be installed._

-The tests use ruby's test/unit, so they can also be run with:
+The tests use ruby's test/unit.
+They can also be run with:

 ```
-ruby -Ilib test/test_all.rb
+bin/test
 ```

-This is useful when there is a need to focus on specific test files, for example:
+The test runner accepts all arguments accepted by test/unit.
+You can run a specific test like so:

 ```
-ruby -Ilib test/scanner/test_properties.rb
+bin/test test/scanner/test_properties.rb
 ```

 It is sometimes helpful during development to focus on a specific test case, for example:

 ```
-ruby -Ilib test/expression/test_base.rb -n test_expression_to_re
+bin/test test/expression/test_base.rb -n test_expression_to_re
 ```